top of page

 Fires from the trees seared our throats on Long Island in the 60s when burning the nests of tent caterpillars seemed a reasonable alternative to defoliation.
 As a child, I did what I could to save their lives...

-Even though they are not visible there is one in every room, a bug jar.
-In my house “grab and go” has little to do with take out unless you’re talking about the bugs.
+Even though they are not immediately visible, there is one in every room: a bug jar.
+I'm often arrested with ambivalence when pondering end of life decisions for those annoying little creatures with strong survival instincts.
+My relationship with insects is complicated, but I am committed to taking them outdoors where they belong.
+In my house “grab and go” has little to do with take out; it's always about the bugs.

-I admire their sheer beauty, which I prefer to observe in The Field Guide to Insects on my coffee table.
-If they’re inside my house, they’re going out.
+I admire their sheer beauty, which I prefer to observe in The Field Guide to Insects on my coffee table rather than up close; if they’re inside my house, they’re going out.

-I have become adept at catching them.
-I can catch a fly mid-flight and have learned how to catch and carry out to the yard those gladiator-shield adorned stink bugs, their top heavy bodies struggling for balance while latched onto the lid of a bug jar.
+I've become adept at catching them.
+I can catch a fly mid-flight and have learned how to "grab and go" quickly, especially those gladiator-shield adorned stink bugs, their top heavy bodies struggling for balance while latched precariously to the lid of my bug jar.

 Tent caterpillars were ubiquitous on Long Island in the summers in the 50s and 60s.
 Their gauzy white incubators, inverted silky protractors braced in the fork of a branch, swaddled sticky creatures at right angles in the crooked elbows of many trees.